Frequently Asked Questions

 will be transferred into UGA.

-honor Core-To-Core transfer of classes, meaning that if you take courses to satisfy
+will honor Core-To-Core transfer of classes, meaning that if you take courses to satisfy

 the core curriculum at your current institution, we will honor those classes as core